Introduction to ML

 (*

-* in reverse, to standard output.
-It is longer than necessary
+* to first, to standard output.
+It is longer than necessary because

 *)